tiwarylab/TERP/README.md

 TERP is a post-hoc interpretation scheme for explaining black-box AI predictions.
 TERP works by constructing a linear, local interpretable model that approximates the black-box in the vicinity of the instance being explained.
 TERP determines the accuracy-interpretability trade-off by introducing and using the concept of interpretation entropy.

 # Usage
->An illustrative example involving images can be found in the 'TERP_celebA.ipynb' notebook.
+*An illustrative example involving images can be found in the 'TERP_celebA.ipynb' notebook.

 TERP supports the analysis of numeric, categorical, periodic, sin/cos, image data types.
 Please use the following flags when passing the corresponding data types to input: -input_numeric; -input_categorical; -input_periodic; -input_sin, -input_cos; -input_image.

-Getting TERP interpretation involves the following steps:
+Getting TERP interpretation for numeric data type involves the following steps:

 1. Feature selection: Generate neighborhood using TERP_neighborhood_generator.py
 ```